Cancer awareness

 The campaign is designed to increase the numbers of people completing the bowel cancer screening test by raising awareness that it can detect signs of cancer before they notice anything wrong and addressing the barriers preventing people from completing the test.

-If you're aged 56 to 74, live in London and registered with a GP practice, you’ll be sent a kit in the post automatically, every two years.
+If you're aged 56 to 74, live in London and registered with a GP practice, you’ll be sent a kit in the post automatically, every 2 years.
 The kit is simple to complete and can be done in the privacy of your own bathroom using the step-by-step instructions on the box.

 To have a workshop for either staff or residents run by the Health Promotion Specialist at UCLH bowel screening centre, please contact vanessa.nzekwu@nhs.net